Graduate Program Deadlines

 - For international applicants: recent TOEFL exam scores.

-Admission decisions are based on a combination of factors, including academic degrees and records, the statement of purpose, letters of recommendation, test scores, and relevant work experience.
+Admission decisions are based on a combination of factors, including academic degrees and records, the statement of purpose, personal history statement, letters of recommendation, test scores, and relevant work experience.
 The MSE department also considers the appropriateness of your goals to the degree program in which you are interested and to the research interests of the program’s faculty.

 To be considered for graduate admissions in MSE you need to: